Dynasty (1981 TV series): Syndication

 Dynasty was initially syndicated in reruns by Metromedia Producers Corporation in September 1985, on stations such as KTTV in Los Angeles, and WNEW-TV 5 in New York City, while season 6 began airing on ABC.
 This initial syndication package consisted of all 117 episodes (originally 114 on ABC) that had been produced up to this point.

 Impact and reception

 At the height of Dynasty's popularity in 1985, Esther Shapiro said, "we've done important things for women with Dynasty.
 For middle-aged women.
 You know, to let them know that it's OK to want power and be romantic."
 Collins said in 2018, "Every single person on Dynasty was good-looking.
 You wanted to see rich, good-looking people fighting with each other."

 In 2012, The New York Times credited the popularity of Nolan Miller's costumes with "setting a trend for thick shoulder pads during a decade of power dressing".
+The public often cited the show as popularizing large shoulder pads for women, and the show was one of a few sources that did help make more appealing to people the large shoulder pads that designers had been trying to get women to wear since 1978.
+The style of the show's stars in turn influenced the way high-fashion designers presented their outfits, designers like Christian Lacroix, who said in 1985 that the "modern glamour" of Dynasty and Dallas was on his mind when he conceived his mid-eighties collections.